LEP Major Projects

-The Local Growth Fund investment has supported the infrastructure works to provide access to business park, working with private sector developer.
+The Local Growth Fund investment has supported the infrastructure works to provide access to business park, working with a private sector developer.

 These works included building a new roundabout on the A34, improvements to Meaford Road, construction of a new roundabout to provide access to the business park and a 350m road to the first development plot.